Facebook

 Context

-The dataset tabulates the Boston population by race and ethnicity.
-The dataset can be utilized to understand the racial distribution of Boston.
+The dataset tabulates the population of Boston Heights by race.
+It includes the population of Boston Heights across racial categories (excluding ethnicity) as identified by the Census Bureau.
+The dataset can be utilized to understand the population distribution of Boston Heights across relevant racial categories.

 Good to know